New socio-economic model needed

 THE 12th Malaysia Plan (12MP) is largely a reaffirmation of the NEP (National Economic Policy).
 Its target offers no improvement in the Gini index.
 While mean monthly income has increased from 2016 to 2019, the overall Gini coefficient has actually increased from 0.399 to 0.407, pointing to a widening of income inequality (12MP, p.189).
-This is at a time where Malaysia’s Gini ranking is at the top of Asian inequality.
+This is at a time where Malaysia’s Gini ranking is at the top of Asian’s inequality list.

 The issue that needs to be addressed is that the B20, or bottom 20% of income earners share comes to only 5.9% of the national income, while the T10, or top 10% of income earners share is 30.7%.
 The 12MP will do little or nothing to reverse this situation.